CyntiBinti/num-to-words-cli/README.md

-# Cynthia's Retro: loveholidays Technical Test

-For this technical test I completed it as a take-home assessment, using JavaScript and Node.js.
+# Welcome!

-I have created a node.js CLI Tool that converts a users number input into grammatically correct English words (within a range of 0 to 100,000).
+I've created a node.js CLI Tool that converts a users number input into grammatically correct English words (within a range of 0 to 100,000).

 ## Getting started